abhisheks008/DL-Simplified/Global Land Cover Mapping using Image Processing/readme.md

 # Global Land Cover Mapping using Image Processing

-## PROJECT TITLE
+## Project Title

-Global Land COver Mapping using Image Processing
+Global Land Cover Mapping using Image Processing

 ## 🎯 Goal

-The aim is to create a deep-learning model that will detect and classify the different types of landcover.
+The aim is to create a deep-learning model that will detect and classify the different types of land cover.

 ## 🧵 Dataset

 The link for the dataset used in this project: https://www.kaggle.com/datasets/aletbm/global-land-cover-mapping-openearthmap

 ## 🧾 Description
-The main goal of the project is to develop a deep-learning model that can accurately predict the type of landcover in a given image based on various land features.
+The main goal of the project is to develop a deep-learning model that can accurately predict the type of land cover in a given image based on various land features.

 ## 🧮 What I had done!

 1. Data collection: The data is loaded from the links provided.
-    It was my first time dealing with .tif images, so I spent a fair bit of time to explore the dataset.
+    It was my first time dealing with .tif images, so I spent a fair bit of time exploring the dataset.
 2. Data preprocessing: The data is then preprocessed, where steps such as setting batch size, and image size, converting the image type to a specific type, and scaling are done.
    As I was dealing with .tif images where each image has 3 layers and the labels for each class had to be extracted separately.
    I used the DBScan clustering technique to draw bounding boxes around the clusters of a specific class.
 3. Model training: I have taken YOLOv5, VGG16 and RetinaNet models to train the dataset.
-4. Comparative analysis: The developed model performances are analysed based on their accuracy.
+4. Comparative analysis: The developed model performances are analyzed based on their accuracy.

 ## 🚀 MODELS USED